Step 2 - Planning

 Your appointment in the planning department may take up to 2 hours.
 The planning scan itself only takes a few minutes and does not hurt.
 You may want to bring something to eat or drink or something to read.

 The radiographers will check your personal details carefully to make sure you are the correct patient.
 We will check you have signed the consent form for radiotherapy.
-We will explain everything that what will happen and answer any questions you may have.
+We will explain everything that will happen and answer any questions you may have.

 If you are female of child bearing age you will be asked if you could be pregnant.